telerik/blazor-docs/components/dateinput/events.md

     private void MyValueChangeHandler(DateTime userInput)
     {
-        // the handler receives a generic type <T>

         result = string.Format("The user entered: {0:dd/MMM/yyyy}", userInput);

         //you have to update the model manually because handling the ValueChanged event does not let you use @bind-Value